 We use a number of conventional and technologically advanced methods of carpet construction to produce carpet tiles in a wide variety of colors, patterns, textures, pile heights and densities.
 These varieties are designed to meet both the practical and aesthetic needs of a broad spectrum of commercial interiors - particularly offices, healthcare facilities, airports, educational and other institutions, hospitality spaces, and retail facilities - and residential interiors.
 Our carpet tile systems permit distinctive styling and patterning that can be used to complement interior designs, to set off areas for particular purposes and to convey graphic information.
-While we continue to manufacture and sell a substantial portion of our carpet tile in standard styles, an increasing percentage of our modular carpet sales is custom or made-to-order product designed to meet customer specifications.
+While we continue to manufacture and sell our carpet tile in a number of standard styles, we also sell custom or made-to-order carpet tile products designed to meet customer specifications.